robert17/iotf-rtd/docs/devices/api.rst

 ~~~~~~~~~~~~~~

 Requests must include an authorization header.
 Basic authentication the only method supported.
 Applications
-are authenticated by API keys, when an application makes any request to the IoTF API it must present an API
+are authenticated by API keys, when an application makes any request to the IoT Platform API it must present an API
 as it's crednetials:

 - username = "use-token-auth"